-This program can be used to quickly detect amino acids which characterize differences between two groups of sequences.
+This program can be used to quickly detect amino acids that characterize differences between two groups of sequences.
 It compares two groups of sequences and looks for a "signature" pattern, or the set of amino acids that is conserved among each set, but differing between the sets.
 It will pick out those distinguishing amino acids, and calculate their frequencies in each set.
-(Nucleotide alignments can also be used; however, in the following discussion amino acids are used as representative examples.)

 alphabet-OK ABCDEFGHIJKLMNOPQRSTUVWXYZ mutant-ABCs ZBCDEFGH-JKLMNOPQRSTVVWX**